So Others Might Eat

 So Others Might Eat (SOME) is a nonprofit organization that provides services to assist those dealing with poverty and homelessness in Washington, D.C.
-The organization provides affordable housing, job training, counseling and other healthcare services, and daily needs such as food and clothing to the poor and homeless.
+The organization offers affordable housing, job training, counseling and other healthcare services, and daily needs such as food and clothing to the poor and homeless.
 It spends the largest portion of its annual budget on affordable housing, with a majority of its residents recovering from addiction.
-SOME describes its mission as helping "our vulnerable neighbors in Washington, DC, break the cycle of homelessness through our comprehensive and transformative services".

 History

 1970s

 SOME was founded in 1970 by Horace McKenna as a soup kitchen.
 Meals were served in the basement of the St. Aloysius Church on the campus of Gonzaga College High School on North Capitol Street.
 Father John Adams was appointed as its inaugural president.
 Over the next few years, SOME bought a property on Abbey Place NE to be used as a rehabilitation center for people with alcoholism.
 SOME also bought a property on nearby K Street NW called Shalom House for homeless women.
 The Substance Abuse Program was started in October 1975, including individual and group counseling as well as vocational and job training.

 In 1978, SOME appointed Adams as its chief executive officer.
 The organization also moved to 71 O Street NW, and started the Provide-A-Meal Program in November, with the soup kitchen transitioning into a nutritional meal program serving breakfast and lunch daily.
 In October 1979, SOME opened a dental clinic to provide dental care to the homeless and others unable to afford a dentist.
 The Georgetown University Dental School later began to provide care.